 Fences and patios are what many “New” builders choose to dip their toes in the water with.
 It’s easy to get in business and find customers, and for this reason, they don’t last long.
 Every year there is about 1500 new companies in the GTA that specialize in fences or patios.
 Every year by about the end of July, about 90% are gone.
 The remaining 8% are out of business by Christmas.

-Patios and fences are hard heavy work, and if you are in the low bid subdivision game, in order to be low bid and get more work, you have to reduce scope, (quality), by using cheaper stone and less base under the patios, which means shifting within a year or two.
-When it comes to fences, they use shallow footings and they pop out of the ground and lean, and the gates only work for one season.
+Patios and fences are hard heavy work.
+If you are in the low bid subdivision game, in order to be low bid and get more work, you have to reduce quality.
+Using cheaper stone and less base under the patios means shifting patios.
+When it comes to fences, they use shallow footings.
+Those pop out of the ground and lean, and the gates only work for one season.
 The whole exercise is so wasteful.
 There are a few quality builders doing beautiful patios and fences that last, but they won’t come cheap!

 What have we learned about the spring building season in 2017?

-Simply put, there are a lot of new companies building things in back yards every year but you may not want to deal with them.
+Simply put, there are a lot of new companies building things in backyards.
+You may not want to deal with them.
 When it comes to talented builders with a track record, there is a dramatic shortage of skill.
-The bigger builders and nich builders that specialize in unique landscapes, decks and outdoor woodwork train their builders because they have to!!!
-This work is a speciality, and it takes knowledge and developed skills to achieve good results.
+The bigger builders that specialize in unique landscapes, decks, and outdoor woodwork train their builders.
+They have to!!!
+This work is a specialty, and it takes knowledge and development of skills to achieve good results.

 The better builders no longer do free estimates or free designs.
 When you are good at something during a skilled trades shortage you simply don’t have to.
-If I decided to do free estimates for everyone that asked me to do it, I would need 150 clones working 12 hours a day just to get through the spring season.
+If I did free estimates for everyone that asked me to do it, I wouldn’t have time to work!

 When you want better results, hire professionals–but do it early or you will be lucky to get it by Christmas!